About Text Ed

 The study will examine the impact of the text messaging program on EOC participants' college enrollment and FAFSA completion.
 The results will be published in a final report freely available to the public and will be provided to participating EOCs.
 The project team will also produce a practitioner guide that describes the text message system and how to implement it, which will also be publicly published and shared.

-What criteria are being used to select EOCs to participate in Text Ed?
+What criteria were used to select EOCs to participate in Text Ed?

 EOCs must not already have a substantively similar text messaging system in place, must demonstrate capacity to implement the text messaging system well, and must be willing to have their participants engage in a lottery-based study.
-The project team also hopes to include EOCs from different geographic regions and of different institution types.
+The project team has also proactively included EOCs from different geographic regions and of different institution types.